medienbaecker/kirby-modules/README.md

 ## How It Works

-A module is a regular page, differentiated from other pages by being inside a modules container.
-This makes it possible to use pages as modules without sacrificing regular subpages:
+A module is a regular page, set apart only by living inside a modules container.
+That way pages can act as modules without sacrificing regular subpages:

 ```
 Page